kesava-geek/OIBSIP/README.md

 # OIBSIP

 MY tasks of Oasis Infobyte internship
-1. Unemployement Analysis Using Python
+1. Unemployment Analysis Using Python
 2. Email Spam and Ham Detection
 3. Sales Prediction Using Python.